-At 31 March 2015, the Bank had no significant exposure to fair value interest rate risk.
+At 31 March 2016, the Bank had no significant exposure to fair value interest rate risk.

-b) Credit Risk
+a) Credit Risk

-Credit risk is the risk of loss from an obligor or counterparty's default, insolvency or administrative proceeding which results in the obligor's failure to meet its contractual obligations in accordance with agreed terms.
+Credit risk is the risk of loss from an obligor's default, insolvency or administrative proceeding which results in the obligor's failure to meet its contractual obligations in accordance with agreed terms.
 This includes both on and off-balance sheet exposures.
 It is also the risk of loss arising through a credit valuation adjustment ("CVA") associated with deterioration in the creditworthiness of a counterparty.
+The Bank uses the Nomura Group's Credit Risk Management ("CRM") framework for managing credit risk, with some specific criteria applied to the Bank where relevant.